Lansing, North Carolina

-Lansing is a town in Ashe County, North Carolina, United States.
+Lansing is a resort town in Ashe County, North Carolina, United States.
 The population was 126 at the 2020 census.

+Lansing is a popular destination among retirees and tourists from Florida, as well as those from the lower elevations of the Carolinas and Georgia.

 History

 The town of Lansing was incorporated May 16, 1928.
-Lansing has one stop sign (a single three-way intersection at Hwy.
-194 and Big Horse Creek Road).
+Lansing has one stop sign, a single three-way intersection at NC 194 and Big Horse Creek Road.

-In the early 20th century, Lansing was a very busy place, primarily because of the Norfolk and Western Railroad Company, whose daily mixed train, nicknamed the "Virginia Creeper", stopped here.
-Todd, West Jefferson, Lansing, White Oak, and other towns in North Carolina were also regular stopping places for the train.
+In the early 20th century, Lansing was a prosperous community, primarily because of the Norfolk and Western Railroad Company, whose daily mixed train, nicknamed the "Virginia Creeper", stopped here.
+Todd, West Jefferson, White Oak, and other towns in North Carolina were also regular stopping places for the train.
 There were some productive iron mines around Lansing that used the railroad to move ore.

-In the 1930s and 1940s Lansing was home to one of two cheese factories in Ashe County.
+In the 1930s and 1940s, Lansing was home to one of two cheese factories in Ashe County.
 Lansing's cheese plant offered local farmers a place to bring their goods instead of traveling to the county's other cheese plant in West Jefferson.

-Lansing High School was built in 1941 by the Works Progress Administration (WPA) using very beautiful local granite stone.
+Lansing High School was built in 1941 by the Works Progress Administration (WPA) using local granite stone.

 The Clark-Miller Roller Mill, Lansing Historic District, Lansing School, Miller Homestead, and Perry-Shepherd Farm are listed on the National Register of Historic Places.